snel-repo/falcon-challenge/README.md

 python decoder_demos/sklearn_sample.py --evaluation local --phase minival --split h1
 ```

+Note: During evaluation, data file names are hashed into unique tags.
+Submitted solutions receive data to decode along with tags indicating the file from which the data originates in the call to their `reset` function.
+These tags are the keys of the the `DATASET_HELDINOUT_MAP` dictionary in `falcon_challenge/evaluator.py`.
+Submissions that intend to condition decoding on the data file from which the data comes should make use of these tags.
+For an example, see `fit_many_decoders` and `reset` in `decoder_demos/sklearn_decoder.py`.

 ### Docker Submission
 To interface with our challenge, your code will need to be packaged in a Docker container that is submitted to EvalAI.
 Try this process by building and running the provided `sklearn_sample.Dockerfile`, to confirm your setup works.
 Do this with the following commands (once Docker is installed)
 ```bash